Capstone-Projects-2025-Fall/project-collabagent01/documentation/docs/requirements/features-and-requirements.md

 ---

 ## Collaboration Session Management

+This feature orchestrates the creation and lifecycle of collaborative coding sessions through Live Share integration.
+Users can establish named sessions with shareable invite codes, enabling  team coordination and controlled access to collaborative workspaces.

 ### Functional Requirements
 - Users can start a session, give it a name, and send an invite link to team members